Yoga for Beginners: A Complete Starter Guide for Flexibility and Strength

 • Yoga blocks (improvised with hardcover books for now)

-• Yoga strap (the band does this job)
+• Yoga strap (a looped resistance band does this job)

 • Bolster, wheel, props — zero value in month 1